 - Generally, your time with a consular official will be short.
 (They normally make a decision in 45 seconds).
 Therefore, you should be prepared to explain the reason you are planning to study in the U.S. and how it will help you further your goals when you return home after your degree.

-- Form I-20 ID or Page one of the DS-2019 stamped with your admission date, immigration status, and length of authorized stay (which should be 'D/S' - Duration of Status - for F-1 and J-1 students).
+- Upon Arrival, your passport will be stamped Form with your admission date, immigration status, and length of authorized stay (which should be 'D/S' - Duration of Status - for F-1 and J-1 students).